grazietta/lazy-jar/README.md

 # lazy-jar

-an slack app for scheduling remote stand-ups and track participation
+Lazy-jar is a slack app for scheduling remote stand-ups and track participation.

 ## commands

 ### definitions

-* `name` is a unique identifier for a stand-up
+* `name` is a unique identifier for a stand-up.
-* `when` identifies when and how often an event should happen such as "everyday at 6pm", or "every workday at 4:30pm"
+* `when` identifies the time and frequency of an event.
+E.g "everyday at 6pm", "every workday at 4:30pm".
-* `time range` identifies a period of time such as "1 week", or "3 days"
+* `time range` identifies a period of time such as "1 week", or "3 days".

 ### slash commands